SurvivalThroughArchival/JuicyLoris/README.md

 This repo is an attempt to Archive and modernise an old Spectral Morphing library called Loris, historically it existed as an application called Lemur.
 (Which is hard to find any trace of on the internet)

 This library is also used in the Kyma hardware sound computer; where there's a real time implementation that uses .SPC files.
 The Loris library creates .SDIF files, that once analysis has been done, it's quicker to synthesise from.
 However it's not the ideal format for block based audio processing, as the timing envelope brakpoints are not evenly spaced.
 There is a SCP File.cpp in the source, which enables writing to SPC.
-This is probably the best best to explore how to do real time morphing from a la Kyma.
+This is probably the best best to explore how to do real time morphing from; a la Kyma.

 # BUILD INSTRUCTIONS:
 ```